Types of Aid

 Federal Financial Aid

-Federal financial aid is available in the form of Pell grants and Stafford student loans to supplement educational expenses or cover the cost of the Degree Completion Program.
+Federal financial aid is available in the form of Pell grants and federal student loans to supplement educational expenses or cover the cost of the Degree Completion Program.
 The Free Application for Federal Student Aid (FAFSA) should be completed as soon as possible in order to receive the best possible aid.
 The JBU school code is 001100.